thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### NaN & isNaN

 NaN does not mean 'not a number', it means 'invalid number'.
 Zero is not a number to use when you would like to indicate that there is no value, because zero has value.
 NaN is basically a number that has no value.
-NaN with any other mathmatically valid number will return NaN.
+NaN with any other mathematically valid number will return NaN.
 NaN is not equal to NaN.
 NaN is the only value that is not equal to itself.
 The `isNan` utility coerces values to numbers before checking its value. `Number.isNan` does not do any coercion.
 Using this utility, you can determine with certainty whether a value is actually NaN or not; returns `true` or `false`. `typeof NaN` is a number.

 ### Negative Zero